wikimedia/machinelearning-liftwing-inference-services/src/models/tts_section_generator/SPIKE_ANSWERS.md

    min-length gate in ANY container under ANY heading; unambiguous title variants also added to the blocklist.
 Regression tests pin both.
 The scan's tail went from 19,725-char bibliographies to genuine prose.

+3. **The corpus tail sizes the memory envelope, not the median.** The staging pod (1Gi limit) served normal-section traffic for 2 hours, then was OOMKilled by the FIRST corpus-tail request: measured `memory.peak` during worst-section generation is **1.13 GiB** (753 s of audio means a ~43 MB PCM decode plus a ~58 MB base64 response transiently stacked with NeMo FST paging and encoder buffers; the in-cgroup spike script added its own response copy).
+Limit raised to 3Gi (2.6x measured peak); the Phase 4 pilot, with its external driver, will set the permanent value from a cleaner peak.
+Mitigation
+   landed: the isvc base64 string is dropped immediately after decode.
+   Both ceilings this spike exists to find (time and memory) are tail properties invisible to median-workload testing.